WestDRI/wgpages/content/juliaSummer2023/julia-01-intro-language.md

 **Note**: Some Julia packages rely on precompiled bits that developers think would work on all architectures, but they don't.
-For example, `Plots` package comes with several precompiled libraries, it installs without problem on Compute Canada clusters, but then at runtime you will see an error about "GLIBC_2.18 not found".
+For example, `Plots` package comes with several precompiled libraries, it installs without problem on the Alliance clusters, but then at runtime you will see an error about "GLIBC_2.18 not found".
 The proper solution would be to recompile the package on the cluster, but it is not done correctly in Julia packaging, and the error persists even after "recompilation".
 There is a solution for this, and you can always contact us at support@tech.alliancecan.ca and ask for help.
 Another example if Julia's `NetCDF`